Vessel: Alajuela 38

 - Dive Compressor, Spec & Install

 - Fuel Polishing System

 In June, our team proudly delivered a custom-finished Alajuela 38, representing GIBY’s first true boat-building effort.
 While boat service (not building) is the norm at GIBY, our crew was flattered to have been chosen to partner with the owners, Susan and Erik, on this unique and challenging project.
 Though completion involved a sprint to the finish, the project mostly unfolded gradually over a five year period, as the couple moved closer to retirement and to realizing their sailing dreams.

 After the hull arrived at GIBY, our team was charged with turning what was essentially a shell into a finished sailboat, capable of both coastal cruising and circumnavigation.
 Working closely with the owners, the GIBY team finished the build, stem to stern, ballast to mast.

 “This was a wonderfully collaborative effort that called on the expertise of our entire team of technicians and craftsmen, as well as the skill of Ed Joy, a naval architect, who designed the interior,” says Steve Rowe.
 “GIBY designed the electrical systems and spec’d all of the rigging and deck hardware, equipped the boat with a dive compressor, and added many custom stainless components, including a 31″-high lifeline system that ties into the stern rail where the life raft is stored.
 GIBY techs powered the boat with a Yanmar 200 (fitted with dual Racor fuel filters) and also installed a fuel polishing system.
 The mast was provided by Seldan; the sails by Doyle.”

 “We could not have asked for better clients on this project,” says Steve.
-“Sue and Erik are such positive people.
+“Susan and Erik are such positive people.
 Communicating and planning every detail with them was a great experience for us.
 We’re very grateful to have played a part in preparing them for their next adventure.”